tenable/routeros/8291_scanner/README.md

 # Winbox Scanner

-This tool takes in a list of IP addresses and tries to send an unencrypted WinboxMessage request to port 8291 for the contents of the devices '/home/web/webfig/list' file.
-Depending on the version of RouterOS you'll get different responses:
+This tool takes in a list of IP addresses and tries to send an unencrypted WinboxMessage request to port 8291 for the contents of the devices '/home/web/webfig/list' or the '/home/web/winbox/index/ file.

-* Before 6.28 - an error message
-* 6.28 - 6.43rc - the length of the list file
-* 6.43rc+ - a lie that the list file is zero bytes long

-If we get the length of the file then we'll read it in and parse out the version.
 The 'list' file looks like this:

 ```
 { crc: 3443480142, size: 1276, name: "advtool.jg", unique: "advtool-b3bce0ff6230.jg", version: "6.45.2" },